DinoRatcliffe/Battle-Tetris/README.md

 Battle-Tetris
 =============

-A simple java implementation of battle Tetris
+A simple java implementation of battle Tetris.
+Without modification supports 4 players, but changing MAX_PLAYERS allows more to be used.